-Top Factors to Consider for Church Salaries
+Top Compensation Factors to Consider When Setting Church Salaries

-Salary is a contention point for every organization, but this is especially the case for churches.
+Compensation is a contention point for every organization, but this is especially the case for churches.
 As a small church, it’s hard to know what hires to make, and deciding on a salary for those hires makes the decision-making process even more difficult.